JohnstoneDev/simple-advice-generator-/README.md

-# Simple Random advice generator.
+# Simple Random Advice Generator.

 ### This project uses bootstrap and vanilla javascript to create a random advice generator